myEvolv-Development-Community/myEvolvCode/JavaScript Functions/JQuery Selectors for Form Elements.md

   ).closest("div .form-group")
 }

-//Use this for subforms or subreports entered as form lines (not embedded in tests).
+//Use this for labels, subforms, or subreports entered as form lines (not embedded in tests).
 Also works for form fields if field caption is preferred. selectElementByCaption = function(caption) {
   return $(
     Form.